-Potential impacts to the marine environment have been extensively considered as part of the approval process for the project.
+Potential impacts to the marine environment were extensively considered as part of the approval process for the project.
 All marine impacts by the LHI REP were deemed minimal with appropriate controls in place.
 A key control was that no bait were to be intentionally applied to the marine environment.

-Prior to implementation of the program, a study was undertaken by the University of Technology Sydney on LHI showed that even where baits enter the water, it was highly unlikely that would fish consume the pellets.
+Prior to implementation of the program, a study was undertaken by the University of Technology Sydney on LHI that showed that even where baits enter the water, it was unlikely that would fish consume the pellets.
 The study tested fish attraction to bait at many locations around the island and found that at all sites (except for the hand feeding site at Ned’s beach) no fish consumed pellets.
 Even at Ned’s a very small number of individual fish consumed a pellet.